 Ariadna tried Alexander Technique as part of her college studies.
 Alexander Technique quickly became an an effective way to relearn how to practice violin more efficiently, eliminating pain.
 After applying the Alexander Technique to her instrumental study, Ariadna began noticing the every day benefits of the process.
 She was so inspired by the work of her Alexander teacher, Heidi Brende Leathwood, that she decided to become a teacher herself, to be able to understand it in more depth, as well as apply it to her own music teaching.

-In 2012 Ariadna moved to the East Coast to join an Alexander training course in New York City.
-She graduated in 2015 from the Riverside Initiative for the Alexander Technique under the guidance of director, Nanette Walsh.
+Ariadna graduated from the Riverside Initiative for the Alexander Technique in New York City under the guidance of director, Nanette Walsh.
 Completing the 1600-hour journey with her colleagues was a transformative adventure, which she loves to share with others.

 Contact Ariadna today to learn how you can benefit from the Alexander Technique.